saul-stack/events-platform-project/README.md

 ## Project Structure

 The project is organized with best practices in mind, ensuring maintainable and reusable code.
-The backend and frontend are separated, with npm configurations in the root directory allowing the project to be run locally using a single command. **Nodemon** is used during development to automatically reload the application when changes are made.
+The backend and frontend are separated, with npm configurations in the root directory allowing the project to be run locally using a single command. **Nodemon** was used during development to automatically reload the application when changes are made.

 ## Accessibility